-In my speaking and my consulting, I bring that focus to clients – with insight, compassion, and humor.
+Through my consulting, coaching, and speaking, I help people and organizations mobilize to face realities – with insight, compassion, and humor.
 Together, we tackle tough questions: What reality are you or your organization not facing?
 What is getting in the way of taking leadership in your work, your company, your own life?

 These are the questions I have asked myself and my own organizations.
 The answers require a willingness to adapt.